Kinds of Phonetic Picture - Writings update: 12.1.06

 But generally a position writing is much more unpracticable than a letter

-or syllable writing, because of the higher average word length and the
+or syllable writing, because of the mostly longer words and the

 more complicated procedure.
 But it also has advantages, for example